The Best of South Africa

 Today you are free to explore Knysna at your own pace.
 Situated next to a beautiful natural harbour, which at one time could provide shelter for up to fifty ships, the region’s abundant timber was exported from this bay as early as 1787.
 The port was closed in 1954 and today numerous restaurants, teahouses and boutique shops surround the lagoon.
 One can relax here and sample some of the finest seafood in the fresh air whilst watching the sailing boats crossing the lagoon to make an exit to the open sea through the famous Knysna Heads.
 Alternatively you can take a half day guided tour that includes the Featherbed Nature Reserve and a tasty lunch.

-Day 14 Knysna - George - Oudtshoorn
+Knysna - George - Oudtshoorn

 This morning we leave for George and the Outeniqua Transport Museum, where we view the large selection of steam locomotives and rolling stock.
 Later we ride on the Outeniqua Powervan, a diesel railcar, which takes us up into the stunningly scenic mountains on a historic railway line.
 From there we are taken to the Safari Ostrich Farm for an included lunch and a tour.
-Our hotel tonight is the Queens Hotel in Oudtshoorn (4T).
+Our hotel tonight is the Queens Hotel (4-star) in Oudtshoorn.

 Oudtshoorn - Hermanus - Cape Town

 Today we travel to Cape Town, travelling over the arid plains of the Karoo to the Huis River Pass and on to Barrydale.
 We rejoin the coast at Hermanus, where whales may be seen during the months of September to November (not guaranteed) and follow the stunning scenic coastal route to Cape Town.
-Here we stay for the next three nights at the luxurious Table Bay Hotel (5T), perfectly located within the Victoria & Alfred waterfront.
+Here we stay for the next three nights at the luxurious Table Bay Hotel (5-star), perfectly located within the Victoria & Alfred waterfront.